Hsiang-Yang (Gary) Shyu

 About me

-Welcome to my webpage.
-I'm Hsiang-Yang (Gary) Shyu, a Ph.D. candidate under the guidance of Dr. Daniel Yeh in the Membrane Biotechnology Lab at the University of South Florida's Department of Civil and Environmental Engineering.
+My name is Hsiang-Yang (Gary) Shyu and I am currently a postdoctoral research scholar working with Dr. Daniel Yeh in his Membrane Biotechnology Lab at the University of South Florida's Department of Civil and Environmental Engineering.

 Our research is at the forefront of developing advanced wastewater treatment technologies for non-sewered sanitation.
 I play a key role in the NEWgeneratorâ„¢ project, an innovative onsite wastewater treatment system that not only treats but repurposes wastewater into valuable resources like water, nutrients, and energy.